peterwade153/transfx/README.md

 REST API to track bank account transactions

-Built with Python 3.8 and SQLite Database
+Built with Python 3.8 and PostgreSQL(on Heroku)/SQLite Database

 ### Installation